moisoto/xlsrpt/README.md

 Easy & Flexible Excel Report Generator Package for go.

 ### Usage
-#### For detailed documentation and example please see https://godoc.org/github.com/moisoto/xlsrpt
+#### For detailed documentation and examples please see https://godoc.org/github.com/moisoto/xlsrpt

 There are four ways to generate a report.
 Each of the following functions can be used depending your needs:
 - ExcelFromDB()